Graduate degrees: M.S. in biomedical engineering; Ph.D. in biomedical engineering

 The Carver Biomechanics and Mechanobiology Laboratory (CBML) is a shared resource in the Roy J. Carver Department of Biomedical Engineering with a mission to enhance teaching, training, and research in the field of biomechanics and mechanobiology.
 Biomechanics and mechanobiology involve the study of how cells, fluids, tissues, and organs respond to physical forces.
 The lab contributes to the understanding of cardiovascular disease, cancer metastasis, wound healing, medical device function, and stem cell therapies.

-The lab houses a planar biaxial stress-strain test apparatus, a pulse duplicator apparatus for characterizing blood flow through mechanical and tissue heart valves, a micro-PIV system for quantifying flow and particle dynamics at the micro-scale, a stent crimper for characterizing vascular stent designs, a multimode plate reader for quantifying cell activity and ECM remodeling, a lyophilizer for quantifying elastin and collagen content in soft tissue samples, a micromanipulator for performing micropipette aspiration studies, and a controlled microscope room for imaging live cells over long durations.
+The lab houses a planar biaxial stress-strain test apparatus, a pulse duplicator apparatus for characterizing blood flow through mechanical and tissue heart valves, a micron-resolution particle image velocimetry (micro-PIV) system for quantifying flow and particle dynamics at the microscale, a stent crimper for characterizing vascular stent designs, a multimode plate reader for quantifying cell activity and extracellular matrix (ECM) remodeling, a lyophilizer for quantifying elastin and collagen content in soft tissue samples, a micromanipulator for performing micropipette aspiration studies, and a controlled microscope room for imaging live cells over long durations.
 The lab is used for courses in cardiovascular biomechanics and cellular engineering, other elective courses, and senior design projects.

 Carver Cellular Engineering Laboratory